dcoai/nftables/dev_docs/REFERENCE.md

 ## NFTables.Policy - Pre-built Policies

 High-level firewall policy functions for common scenarios.
-This is primarily an example which shows how primitives can be used to build more complex operations.
-This can be used to help ensure there are more consistent implementation of rules across a number of scenarios.
+All functions follow a builder-first pattern, taking a Builder as the first parameter and returning a modified Builder.
+This enables composing multiple policies in a single transaction.

+**Note**: `setup_basic_firewall/2` is the exception - it still takes `pid` as it creates infrastructure (table and chain) before applying policies.

 ### Functions